Petechiae are tiny, circular, nonraised patches that occur due to bleeding under the skin. They appear on the skin or in the mouth or eyelids.

 - infections that can occur in other parts of the body

-Since petechiae are usually the result of another condition, the only way to prevent them occurring is to try to avoid the conditions that cause them.
+Because petechiae are usually the result of another condition, the only way to prevent them from occurring is to try to avoid the conditions that cause them.

 Good ways to reduce the chances of developing petechiae are by:

 However, it is not possible to prevent all of the underlying conditions that cause petechiae.
 For this reason, it is a good idea to watch for the symptoms and contact a doctor if there are any concerning signs.

 What other symptoms can go along with petechiae?